UglyWillDuckling/diamond-mine/Emerald/emerald/Atlas/Knowledge/How To's/The git pickaxe article.md

 +exec python '<%= @root_dir %>/bin/carbon-cache.py' --debug start
 ```

 Now I know exactly why `--debug` is there, and I know that I certainly don't want to remove it.
 But what if my commit message had just been "Re-add --debug option"?
 I'd be none the wiser.
-This is why I care so much about commit messages: because I have the tools to quickly get from a piece of code to the commit that introduced it, I spend much more time reading commit messages.
+This is why I care so much about commit messages: because I have the tools to quickly get from a piece of code to the commit that introduced it, I spend much more time **reading commit messages**.

-This example is also interesting because it raises another question: should this explanation have been in a code comment instead?
+This example is also interesting because it raises another question: should this explanation have been in a **code** **comment** instead?
 The --debug flag is inherently confusing, and a comment could have answered my questions even quicker by being right there in the file.

 However, a 6-line comment in the file would be quite a bit of noise whenever you *weren't* interested in the --debug switch, whereas a commit message can be as big as it needs to be to make the explanation clear.
 Comments and commit messages can be complementary: there could be a one-line comment saying that --debug causes carbon-cache to stay in the foreground, and a more detailed explanation in the commit message.
-In some ways I see commit messages as a type of expanded commenting system which is available at your fingertips whenever you need it but automatically hides when you just want to read the code.
+In some ways I see commit messages as a type of **expanded commenting system** which is available at your fingertips whenever you need it but automatically hides when you just want to read the code.

 ---